htrvu/htrvu/README.md

 ### Hi there 👋

-My name is Vu and I'm currently a third-year student at VNUHCM - University of Science.
+My name is Vu and I'm currently a student at VNUHCM - University of Science.

-I'm interested in Machine Learning and Deep Learning for Computer Vision.
+I'm interested in Machine Learning and Deep Learning for **Computer Vision**.

 🌱 Visit my blog: [htrvu.github.io](https://htrvu.github.io/)